 A Vermont Tech Satisfactory Academic Progress Appeal form will be sent to each student not making SAP.
 The form will explain how the student has failed to meet SAP and the steps that the student needs to take to appeal the loss of financial aid.
 To appeal, students will have to complete the form and submit it, along with all supporting documentation, to the Director of Financial Aid.
 As part of the appeal, the student must include information regarding why they failed to make SAP and what has changed in their situation that would allow the student to demonstrate SAP at the next evaluation.
-An appeal must be based on significant mitigating circumstances that seriously impacted academic performance.
-Examples of mitigating circumstances are: serious illness, severe injury, death of a family member, and other similar situations.
+An appeal must be based on significant mitigating circumstances are: serious illness, severe injury, death of a family member, and other similar situations.